shajiakhan/lab-docs/labs/networking/internetworking-basics-two-routers-virtualbox.md

 * machine-A examines the destination address and figures out that the destination IP is NOT on the same network as machine-A.
 * So, it sends the packet to the default gateway (192.168.1.1) using the default route in machine-A’s routing table.
 * router-1 receives that packet from its first interface (192.168.1.1) and examines the destination address (192.168.3.2).
 It figures out that the destination IP 192.168.3.2 matches the static route entry in its routing table (the one we added earlier) that matches all IPs in the 192.168.3.0/24 network.

-* Based on the static route, router-1 knows that to get to the 192.168.3.0/24 network, it must send the Layer 3 datagram to 192.168.2.251 which is the Next Hop.
+Based on the static route, router-1 knows that to get to the 192.168.3.0/24 network, it must send the Layer 3 datagram to 192.168.2.251 which is the Next Hop.
 Thus, it forwards that packet out of its second interface toward 192.168.2.251.

-* The Layer 3 datagram then arrives at router-2 which examines the destination IP (again it's machine-C's IP; 192.168.3.2).
+The Layer 3 datagram then arrives at router-2 which examines the destination IP (again it's machine-C's IP; 192.168.3.2).
 The router-2 looks at its routing table and finds the directly connected route that matches all IP addresses in the 192.168.3.0/24.
 It looks at the outgoing interface in that route and simply sends it out of that interface (here the second interface connected to network-3) toward machine-C.

-#### Expand your knowledge - 2
+#### Expand your knowledge - compare routing tables

-* See if you can trace the steps back from machine-C to machine-A similar to the steps given for machine-A to machine-C above.
-* Examine Routing Tables of both machine-A and machine-C. Please study the row(s) in the routing table and understand how the default routes help the machines send the packets to their router (gateway) whenever the destination IP address of a Layer 3 datagram is not on the same network as the machines themselves.
+Examine Routing Tables of both machine-A and machine-C. Please study the row(s) in the routing table and understand how the default routes help the machines send the packets to their router (gateway) when the destination IP addresses of any packets are not on the same network as the machines themselves.

 ## Cleanup cloud resources after you're done

 It's always a good idea to delete/remove any **unwanted** cloud resources; as long as you're sure you don't need them.
-See [some guidelines how to clean up / delete cloud resources in OpenStack Dashboard here](../../tasks/openstack/clean-up-resources.md) if needed.
+When deleting resources you have to follow a certain order (typically the reverse of how you created them...).
+For example, in the setup above, we'd have to shutdown and delete the instances first, then delete the interfaces on the router(s), then delete the router(s).
+Deleting a router with existing interfaces will not work.... and so on.
+Do the following in order listed.

+1. Shutdown and delete your instances
+2. Delete the interfaces on the router(s)
+3. Delete the router(s)
+4. Delete the network(s) you created (you may have to ensure you delete all ports on this network first if you get error message when trying to delete the network)